FREQUENTLY ASKED QUESTIONS

 Take the tram from Nottingham railway station as far as the city centre to the Theatre Royal stop

-The Calverton bus stop is outside the Blue Bell Inn Nottingham and the bus is called the Calverton Connection or CC.
+The Calverton bus stop is outside the Blue Bell Inn and is called the Calverton Connection or CC

-You need to get off the bus at stop number 1 which is on Collier Road near Park Road Calverton.
+You need to leave the bus at stop number 1 which is on Collier Road near Park Road Calverton.